Kit Kittredge: An American Girl poster

 The inciting incident occurs at 11 minutes when Kit's father loses his job.
 The Depression hits the Kittredge family directly, shattering their financial security and comfortable lifestyle..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Kit's father leaves Cincinnati to find work in Chicago.
+This demonstrates the protagonist's commitment to Kit's father leaves Cincinnati to find work in Chicago.
 The family officially becomes a boarding house, and Kit must actively embrace this new world of economic hardship and help her mother run the household., moving from reaction to action.

 The Collapse moment at 73 minutes (72% through) represents the emotional nadir.
 Here, The bank threatens foreclosure on the Kittredge home.
 Kit faces losing everything—her house, her chance to save Will and Countee, and her family's stability.
 Her mother breaks down under the pressure., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.